Skip to content

 Beyond Individual Healing: Sleep as Collective Medicine

-The invitation is simple but profound: tonight, as you prepare for sleep, remember that you're not just resting.
+Tonight, as you prepare for sleep, consider that you're not just resting.
 You're participating in humanity's oldest healing ceremony, allowing your cells to perform the sacred work of renewal, your brain to clear the debris of consciousness, your immune system to update its defenses, and your spirit to reconnect with the source of all healing.

 Frequently Asked Questions